 Different levels of Camera2 API

-How to check Camera 2 API support status for your smartphone
+How to check Camera 2 API support status or if its enabled or not for your smartphone

 - All you need to do is download a simple app called Camera2 API probe from the Google Play Store.
 Download and install this app on your Android smartphone.